 Paras’ collegiate basketball journey has seen its ups and downs over the past few years.
 After a couple of trying years in the United States, he made the decision to come back to the Philippines and pursue his basketball career and studies here instead.
-He committed to take his talents to the University of the Philippines last 2017, but this also meant that he had to sit out a year for residency purposes as prescribed by the UAAP.
+He committed to take his talents to the University of the Philippines in 2017, but this also meant that he had to sit out a year for residency purposes as prescribed by the UAAP.

 This coming UAAP season, Paras will finally see action on the court once again.
-While the expectations everyone has on the rookie remain to be high, the certified dunk machine confidently stated that he feels no pressure at all.
+While the expectations everyone has on the rookie remain high, the certified dunk machine confidently stated that he feels no pressure at all.

-It’ll take a few more months for the country to see Paras play in the UAAP but everyone already knows he’s going to be a huge asset for Coach Bo Perasol’s squad.
-How he’s going to fit in the team with the Gomez De Liaño brothers, Ricci Rivero, and Bright Akhuetie still remains uncertain.
+It’ll take a few more months for the country to see Paras play in the UAAP but everyone already knows he’s going to be a huge asset for Bo Perasol’s squad.
+How he’s going to fit in the team with the Gomez de Liaño brothers, Ricci Rivero, and Bright Akhuetie remains uncertain.
 But as early as now, Paras is already looking forward to once again reunite with his brothers on the court.